lschierer/RUT/packages/luke/20050711/the-church-and-darwin.md

 ---

-title: The Church and Darwin
+title: "The Church and Darwin"
 date: 2005-07-11 18:40:36
 tags:
   -  evolution